xianshenglu/blog/source/_posts/if-you-have-no-time-to-write-tests-i-d-recommend-trying-e2e-test.md

 The only thing left now is to deploy the e2e test to your CI environment(Jenkins, Github Actions...).
 You can find the documents [here](https://playwright.dev/docs/ci).

-### One more thing
+### Last words

+If we deploy the e2e tests to our CI, according to this case **only 30 lines code can ensure that each push ad merge will not break the core functions**.
+The risk of breaking the core functions by code will be much lower.

 Writing e2e tests can also help you write automation scripts to **solve life problems**, not just good for development works.

-So, are you planning to write some e2e tests for your project now?
+So, do you want to write some e2e tests now?